loschiavochem-daft/chem-tools/README.md

 # chem-tools
+Chem tools for Intro Chemistry

-Stoichiometry for moles, masses and molarity
+	Stoichiometry for moles, masses, molarity and Gases

 	Lewis Structures and molecular models for simple molecules following the octet